Scroll list horizontally

 How we calculate post workout calories:

-The total calories you burn thanks to the class is the sum of workout calories and EPOC calories.
+The total calories you burn thanks to a workout is the sum of workout calories and EPOC calories.

 How to use the shifter and dial on spinning bikes?